-Then….. you also have the Berber/Maghreb DNA influence in the mix, which makes it even more complicated.
+Then…..on top of all of that, in terms of race/genetics in Egypt and Bow, you also have the Berber/Maghreb DNA influence in the mix, which makes it even more complicated.

 Also, the latest DNA information also shows a story of the African return genetic line showing up in North Africa (and many other parts of Africa) around 3000BC.

 and a news report summary